QuarkNerd/blog/tsimmons/_posts/2014-09-26-an-interactive-stock-comparison-chart-with-d3.md

 A disadvantage of geometric zooming was the relative complexity of the  implementation compared to semantic zooming with features like an automatically updating y scale.
 This is true for our comparison series component as well.
 On zoom, we can't just apply a single transformation to the comparison series element - the series lines need to be moved independently to their new positions.

-The solution is to have the component itself implement geometric zooming of the series lines, by internally computing a transformation for each line.
+A solution is to have the component itself implement geometric zooming of the series lines, by internally computing a transformation for each line.
 Each transformation is the composition of 2 transformations - one to move the line to reflect the new initial date on the x axis, and one to reflect the updated y scale domain.

-This turns out to be another win for the component pattern - components can internally implement an optimised zoom method, so the component user gets fast zooming without any extra effort.

-The chart below uses geometric zooming for the series lines, and should perform better for larger datasets.

-<iframe src="http://tlsim.github.io/sl-blog-d3/comparisonGeometricZoom.html" width="680" height="430" scrolling="no" frameborder="0"> </iframe>

-For full code of the components, see [GitHub](https://github.com/tlsim/sl-blog-d3/tree/gh-pages/js/components).